Celebrating Christmas in Spain – Why and How – Story + Video

 Have you ever spent Christmas in Spain?
 What are your favorite things about the holiday times there?

-If you’re looking to visit Spain during Christmas, let us know your questions.
+If you’re looking to visit Spain during Christmas, let us know your questions and if you need any trip planning help.
 It’s a great time to learn things about the culture and its people.
 It’ll be an amazing Christmas gift you can give yourself and others!